 What can a university education do for you?
 Besides boosting your chances of landing a good, well-paying job, it can prepare you to be future-ready.
 For example, some degree programmes emphasise on applied learning and challenge students to use their academic knowledge to solve problems around them.
 They do so by collaborating with industry partners, where students get to reinforce their understanding of basic theories through practice.

-Further your studies with a Private Education Institution.
+4. Further your studies with a Private Education Institution

-The Ministry of Manpower’s Labour Force Survey 2020 shows that private degree graduates over the longer term enjoy better employment prospects and increased earning potential.
+The Ministry of Manpower’s Labour Force Survey 2021 shows that private degree graduates over the longer term enjoy better employment prospects and increased earning potential.
 By earning your degree, you get to stay competitive in the job market.
-Also, according to PSB Academy Graduate Employment Survey 2020, the class of 2019 has an employment rate of almost 8 in 10.
-The employment rate refers to the number of graduates employed as a proportion of graduates in the labour force, and includes all graduates from full/part-time degree courses in 2019 six months after examinations.
+Also, according to PSB Academy Graduate Employment Survey 2021, the class of 2020 has an employment rate of almost 8 in 10.
+The employment rate refers to the number of graduates employed as a proportion of graduates in the labour force and includes all graduates from full/part-time degree courses in 2020 six months after examinations.

 If you wish to study a degree course with PSB Academy, you can choose from various disciplines, including Business, Digital Marketing, Life Sciences, Sport Sciences, IT and Computer Science, Engineering, etc.

 5. Work and study